Watching Mr. Pearson A KT PICTURES & HEDY FILMS PRODUCTION

 NOSTALGIA

 Each day, Robert revisits different aspects of his past.
-This evokes a sense of nostalgia, not just in Robert, but his caretakers too as they learn more about his life.
-The audience will also feel nostalgic for the bygone golden age of cinema as they join Robert on these trips into his past.
+This evokes a sense of nostalgia, not just for Robert, but his caretakers too as they learn more about his life.
+Our target audience will also feel nostalgic for the bygone golden age of cinema as they journey with Robert into his past.

 COMPANIONSHIP